 - Always check the true temperature of your oven with an oven thermometer.

-- Baking times are a guideline, check on your bakes a few minutes before the suggested time to ensure they are not overbaking.
+- Baking times are guidelines; check your bakes a few minutes before the suggested time to ensure they are not overbaked.

-Your oven temperature may be incorrect and running hotter than it says on the dial, check this with an oven thermometer and adjust the temperature accordingly.
+Your oven temperature may be incorrect and running hotter than the dial indicates.
+Check this with an oven thermometer and adjust the temperature accordingly.

-This could be because you didn’t measure the ingredients properly, or you may have overmixed the muffin batter as both could result in tough muffins.
+This could be because you didn't measure the ingredients properly or you overmixed the muffin batter, as both can result in tough muffins.

 I always recommend using an accurate kitchen scale when baking for the best results.

-Honestly, I could eat the entire tray of these blueberry chocolate muffins, they are that good!
+Honestly, I could eat the entire tray of these bakery-style blueberry chocolate chip muffins; they are that good!
 And they are the perfect breakfast to make when you are looking to treat someone, or yourself!
+If you are more of a savoury breakfast lover, you have to try some of my Easy Savoury Baking Recipes, and don't miss this Burrata and Tomato Quiche!

 📖 Recipe